Codeinwp/neve/readme.txt

 == Resources ==
 * Neve Icons based on Font Awesome Icons licensed under CC BY 4.0 License (https://creativecommons.org/licenses/by/4.0/).

-* Other icons used are licensed under the Lucide ISC License (https://lucide.dev/license).

 All images are licensed under CC0.

 Screenshot resources: